gocanto/gocanto/README.md

 I like to work in environments where my critical and analytical thinking, entrepreneurial mindset, and passion for my work will contribute to a team.

-I am also a [Golang](https://github.com/voyago) Enthusiast :runner:.
+I am also a [Golang](https://github.com/voyago) enthusiast :runner:.